 I have already had COVID-19 so that means I don’t need to get vaccinated.

 Even if you have had COVID-19 you will still benefit from getting vaccinated, especially since there is evidence that people who have had COVID-19 can get it again.
 Early evidence suggests that natural immunity from COVID-19 can last anywhere from 4 to 8 months, but more research is needed in order to have a more accurate timeframe.
 In addition, data suggest that those who have had COVID-19 and have been vaccinated may be better protected against variants than vaccination alone.

 The COVID-19 vaccine can change your DNA.

-Two COVID-19 vaccines currently available (Moderna and Pfizer-BioNTech) use something called messenger RNA (mRNA).
-This type of vaccine works with your body’s immune system and “teaches” it how to fight COVID-19. mRNA does enter your cells, but not in the part of the cell where DNA lives.
+Both messenger RNA (mRNA) and viral vector COVID-19 vaccines work with your body’s immune system and “teach” it how to fight COVID-19. mRNA does enter your cells, but not in the part of the cell where DNA lives.

 The messenger RNA (mRNA) technology used in the COVID-19 vaccine is brand new.

-Using mRNA in vaccines has actually been in development for almost two decades.
-It was created for this very reason, to be able to respond quickly to new viruses and illness, such as COVID-19.
+Using mRNA in vaccines has actually been in development for almost 2 decades.
+It was created for this very reason: to be able to respond quickly to new viruses and illnesses, such as COVID-19.

 The COVID-19 vaccine has severe side effects